 I use the Google Keyword Planner to do my keyword research.
 You will need to have an AdWords account in order to use the keyword planner.
 Don’t worry, you don’t have to pay anything.

 UPDATE: Google Adwords now requires you to set up an ad campaign (and enter you billing details) before you can use the service.
 The only work around I’ve seen for this is to create a campaign, and then pause it immediately after it’s created.

 a.
 To research your keyword, visit the Google Keyword Planner and click on the box that says “Search for new keywords using a phrase, website, or category.”

 b.
 Type your phrase into the first box (don’t worry about the remaining fields) and click on Get ideas.

-d.
-Scroll down to the box below the search volume trends box, and click on the Keyword ideas tab.
+c.
+Scroll down to the Search Terms box, and click on the Keyword ideas tab.
 It’ll look like this:

 In this box you’ll find the following: